 2. Keep the house as cool as possible

 Check that the central heating isn’t on, and invest in some fans if necessary.
 Keeping the curtains or blinds closed during the day – especially in sunny, south-facing rooms – can also help to keep things cool.
+Blackout and thermal curtains can help too.
 In the evening, open the windows to let the warm air out and colder air in.

 3. Avoid the midday sun

-We’re all advised to stay out of the sun during the hottest part of the day (between 11am and 3pm), and this is even more important for elderly people with dementia.
+We’re all advised to stay out of the sun during the hottest part of the day (between 11am and 3pm), and this is even more important for people with dementia.
 When you’re out and about, seek out plenty of shade.
-Keep a bottle of sunscreen on you, and make sure it’s reapplied regularly.
+Keep a bottle of sunscreen handy, and make sure it’s reapplied regularly.

 4. Find ways to cool off